aws/aws-iot-device-sdk-js-v2/GG_IPC_BETA.md

 #### Plain-Old-Data Service Model
 The Greengrass IPC service model is defined solely with Plain-Old-Data (or Plain-Old-Object to be more accurate) types.
-In typescript this works out to be just interfaces containing simple, modeled, or collection type members; if you really wanted, you could read JSON from a file and feed it directly into an API call.
+In typescript this works out to be just interfaces containing simple, modeled, or collection type members.
 This leads to a simple style where you use literal JSON to perform API calls and auxiliary functionality (serialization, deserialization, validation, etc...) does not appear in the public service model.

 It does have a drawback though where any augmentation or helper functionality for output types is not easy to add.
 See